 The Group monitors capital based on a number of measures, including leverage ratio.
-The leverage ratio is computed as short and long-term debt over total assets.
-Short and long-term debt comprises short-term borrowings, other borrowings, and bank loans.
+The leverage ratio is computed as short and long-term debts over total assets.
+Short and long-term debts comprise short-term borrowings, other borrowings and the bank loans.